Navigation: Home FAQs Texas Tax System

 Property taxes are local taxes that are assessed locally, collected locally and used locally.
 You pay your property taxes to the local tax collector.
 The tax collector distributes funds to schools, cities, and other local governments.
 Local governments spend the funds on schools, roads, hospitals, police departments, fire departments, and other programs.

 County Appraisal Districts appraise the value of your property.

 Appraisal Review Boards settle disputes between taxpayers and property owners.

 Local Taxing Units set budgets and property tax rates.

 County Assessor Collectors collect taxes from property owners and distribute the funds to the local taxing units.

 What are my rights under the Texas Constitution?

-The constitution sets out five basic principals for property taxes in our state
+The constitution sets out five basic principles for property taxes in our state

 Taxes must be equal and uniform.
 No single property or type of property should pay more than its fair share.

-Property must be appraised on its current market value.
-The price it would sell for when both the buyer and seller seek the best price and neither is under pressure to buy or sell.
+Property must be appraised on its current market value meaning the price it would sell for when both the buyer and seller seek the best price and neither is under pressure to buy or sell.